JaroVojtek/open-alt2019/easy-python-app/2_README_docker.md

 GRANT ALL PRIVILEGES ON DATABASE microservice TO micro;
 ALTER DATABASE microservice OWNER TO micro;
 ```
-Connect to databse and check request_ips table
+Connect to microservice database with user micro
 ```
-psql --host=localhost --port=5432 -U micro -d microservice select * from request_ips;
+psql --host=localhost --port=5432 -U micro -d microservice
 ```

 ## Build backend docker image from Dockerfile